Tisza Party: Péter Magyar's involvement

 The party remained relatively inactive until 2024.
-Péter Magyar, the former Fidesz politician and ex-husband of a former justice minister Judit Varga, came onto the political scene after the pardoning scandal in which President Katalin Novák pardoned a man who tried to cover up pedophile crimes.
-Varga, as Minister of Justice, also had to sign the pardons and was therefore complicit in the scandal.
+Péter Magyar, the former Fidesz politician and ex-husband of former justice minister Judit Varga, came onto the political scene after the pardoning scandal in which President Katalin Novák pardoned a man who attempted to cover up child sexual abuse.
+As Minister of Justice, Varga also had to sign the pardons and was therefore complicit in the scandal.
 Magyar organised his first protest on 15 March, the anniversary of the beginning of the 1848 Hungarian Revolution.
-Events were also held by both the government and the traditional opposition parties, but his demonstration attracted the largest crowds.
+Events were also held by both the government and the traditional opposition parties, but his demonstration garnered much more attention.

-After this, Magyar proceeded to cause yet another scandal for the government, as he published a recording relating to the Schadl-Völner corruption case involving two senior officials.
+After this, Magyar proceeded to cause yet another scandal for the government, as he published a recording relating to the Schadl–Völner corruption case involving two senior officials.
 In the recording, his ex-wife—the Minister of Justice at the time—admitted that documents relating to the trial had been altered at the orders of the government.
-As he presented this information to the jury, a protest crowd of around one thousand gathered outside, demanding the resignation of the government.
+As he presented this information to the court, a protest crowd of around one thousand gathered outside, demanding the resignation of the government.